AugurProject/turbo/specs/ufc-spec.md

 Sport ID: 7
 Notes
 - The fighter IDs are sent in resolution because if a fighter is substituted, the market resolves as No Contest.
-- MMA has only Head-to-Head and Over-Under markets.
+- MMA has only Head-to-Head markets.
-  Likewise, MMA doesn't have scores for H2H, just a winner.
-- There's no score.
+- There's no score, just a winner.
-  The O-U markets are for match length.
-  The integer component is how many rounds have started (TODO verify w chwy).
-  The decimal component is irrelevant.
-- The rundown API gives total_over and total_under but they are the same.
-  TODO verify
 - Fighter name and ID are given.
 Name is used for TBD check but mostly for UI.
   ID is used for resolution since it won't ever be duplicated.
-- TODO how to handle total score?
-  They use e.g. 2.5 for the line but the event mentioned 3 rounds.
-  Chwy says this differs by book so there's no way to be sure without knowing the specific book's behavior.

 Run two cron jobs: creation and resolution.

 These are the values to get from the API.

 | Value                | Rundown API Path                                          | Use                                           |
 |----------------------|-----------------------------------------------------------|-----------------------------------------------|
 | `eventId`            | `event.event_id`                                          | referencing the event                         |